matjam/fgu-flatpak/README.md

   ```

   Follow the prompts to accept the Fantasy Grounds license and complete the official installer.

+  If you do not do this and try to launch the app, nothing will happen.
+You need to accept the Fantasy Grounds license.

 - **Uninstall if you no longer need it**